BirdeeHub/nixCats-nvim/README.md

 - `performance.reset_packpath = false`

+You also will have to make sure all names detected by `lazy.nvim` agree with their nix counterpart via that spec's name field, or make sure the name from nix agrees with the one from `lazy.nvim` by setting `pname` for that plugin.

 Again, using `lazy.nvim` is not the best way to do lazy loading with any nix wrapper scheme, despite the above workarounds.

 Use [`lze`](https://github.com/BirdeeHub/lze) or [`lz.n`](https://github.com/lumen-oss/lz.n) instead.